-Note to all incoming Master’s students
+Note to all students and postdocs

 - Click on the Appointments tab to the left.
 You will then see a calendar with available slots indicated in light grey boxes.